ljanyst/scrapy-do/docs/server-configuration.rst

 * **cert**: Path to your certificate.
 Defaults to: ``scrapy-do.crt``.

+* **chain**: Path to a file containing additional certificates in the chain of trust.
+Useful when using Let's Encrypt because their signing certificate is trusted by browsers but not by OS iteslf, leading to commadnline tools like `wget` or `curl` failing to verify the certificate.
+Defaults to an empty string.

 * **auth**: The authentication switch.
 Scrapy Do uses the digest authentication method and it will not transmit your password over the network.
 Therefore, it's safe to use even without TLS.
 Defaults to ``off``.